ShubyM/kubectl-ai/README.md

 cat error.log | kubectl-ai "explain the error"
 ```

+## Deploying to Google Kubernetes Engine

+To host the web UI and sandboxed agent inside a GKE cluster, follow the step-by-step guide in [docs/gke-deployment.md](docs/gke-deployment.md).
+The document covers building an image, configuring Workload Identity, applying the sandbox namespace, and exposing the hosted UI for demos.

 ## Configuration

 You can also configure `kubectl-ai` using a YAML configuration file at `~/.config/kubectl-ai/config.yaml`: